A lot or a little?

 Is it any good?

-It's a movie about being molested in jail -- how good can it be?
+It's a "comedy" about being molested in jail -- that about sums up the quality of this movie.
 Really, it seems like an excuse for Rob Schneider to show some Bruce Lee moves as he does things like vanquish an enemy in the prison shower with nunchucks made of soap and a shoelace.
 That poor defeated lump (albeit a Nazi gang leader) is then raped with a razor blade, destined to wear diapers for the rest of his life.
 David Carradine parodies his role in the television classic Kung Fu by playing a grizzled, hardened chain-smoking criminal who trains Stan to be unbeatable.
 But martial arts lovers will be better off watching something more ...humane.

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.